linked-db/linked-ql/README.md

 FROM books
 ```

-and can be used to express incoming references:
+and they can also be used to express incoming references:

 ```sql
 -- Linked QL